 Adding T3 is a choice made with your physician based on response to therapy including clinical evaluation of symptoms and laboratory (chemical) results.
 When taking this step, some things need to be kept in mind.

 T4 has a fairly long active half life — the time it takes for 50% of substance to leave your body — averaging 6-7 days.
-This means it can take a few days to feel changes or for lab results to change.
+This means it can take a few to seven days or longer to feel changes or for lab results to change.

 T3, on the other hand, has a rapid onset and peak level— about four to six hours.
-Half life is described as <1-2 days, 2-1/2 days or 2-3 days but there seems to be agreement that a steady state is achieved in 2-3 days.
-It also has a rapid cut off of action.
+Half life is described by different sources as <1-2 days, 2-1/2 days or 2-3 days but there seems to be agreement that a steady state is achieved in 2-3 days.
+It also has a rapid cut off of action though some heart rate effect may persist for up to 72 hours.

 Four by Four